 - By the weekend of October 21-22, download the flyer and make copies for every house in the block of routes.

 - By the weekend of October 21-22, give each Scout his/her allotment of door hangers and flyers.
 Remind the Scouts to put their first names and phone numbers on each flyer.

-- By the weekend of October 21-22, make sure that each scout has a copy of his/her route(s), which are also downloadable from the Wellesley Pantry website.
+- By the weekend of October 21-22, make sure that each scout has a copy of his/her route(s).

 How are houses assigned?